ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 RemoteSpecifier.WithHostname("example.com")
 ~~~

-- Port (a 16-bit integer) or a Service (string) that maps to a port:
+- Port (a 16-bit integer):

 ~~~
 RemoteSpecifier.WithPort(443)
 ~~~

+- Service (an identifier that maps to a port; either a the name of a well-known service, or a DNS SRV service name to be resolved):

 ~~~
 RemoteSpecifier.WithService("https")